paslandau/paslandau.github.io/source/about/index.md

 was a lot more fun when Google was not that sophisticated tbh :) Besides that, I tend to work out.
 </div>

-There are same basic philosophies and ground rules I've found particularly useful (this list will grow, give it some time:P):
+There are same basic philosophies and ground rules I've found particularly useful (this list will grow, give it some time :P):

 > give a man a fish and you feed him for a day; teach a man to fish and you feed him for a lifetime